imbhargav5/rooks/data/docs/useFullscreen.md

 ## About

-Use full screen api for making beautiful and emersive experinces.
+Use full screen api for making beautiful and immersive experiences.

 ## Examples